 Principle of VDRL Test

-Non-treponemal antigen (Cardiolipin-Cholesterol-Lecithin) is used to detect the presence of “reagin antibodies” ( IgM and IgG antibodies to lipoidal material released from damaged host cells as well as to lipoprotein-like material, and possibly cardiolipin released from the treponemes) in patient’s serum.
+Non-treponemal antigen (cardiolipin-cholesterol-lecithin) is used to detect the presence of “reagin antibodies” (IgM and IgG antibodies to lipoidal material released from damaged host cells as well as to lipoprotein-like material, and possibly cardiolipin released from the treponemes) in the patient’s serum.

-When the heat inactivated (to destroy complement) serum of patient is reacted with freshly prepared non-treponemal antigen, flocculation reaction (antigen and antibody complex are suspended) occurs.
-The flocculation can be observed by using microscope with 10x objective and 10x eye piece.
+When the heat-inactivated serum (to destroy complement) of a patient reacts with freshly prepared non-treponemal antigen, a flocculation reaction (Ag-Ab complex are suspended) occurs.
+The flocculation can be observed by using a microscope with a 10x objective and 10x eyepiece.

-Reactive VDRL test serum can be quantitated to obtain the titre of “reagin antibodies” by using serial double dilution method.
+Reactive VDRL test serum can be quantitated to obtain the titre of “reagin antibodies” by using the serial double dilution method.

 Result and Interpretation of VDRL test